 Do not bring your dog to the park if your dog has been coughing, sneezing, or having vomiting and diarrhea (this could transmit disease to other dogs at the park).
 Also, do not enter a dog park if you notice a dog that seems sick at the park.
 Sometimes there are disease outbreaks in certain areas (such as canine influenza).
 In these cases, do not take your dog to the dog park until the disease is at a lower level of spread in your community.

-What To Leave At Home When Visiting The Dog Park
+What To Leave at Home When Visiting the Dog Park

 Some things just don't belong in a dog park.
 The space is meant for dogs, so please leave the following at home:

-• Human or Dog Food and Treats
+• Human or Dog Food and Treats.
+These can cause fights between dogs.

 Heather Berst, MA, VMD